lacklotus28-bit/PageWise/README.md

 ## Known Limitations

 - **epub.js iframe renderer is bypassed.** Tauri's WebView2 blocks scripts inside epub.js's iframe, so Pagewise extracts each chapter's raw HTML and injects it directly into the DOM instead.
 Some advanced EPUB layouts may render differently than in a browser-based reader.
-- **No CFI-based position tracking.** Reading progress is saved at the chapter level (spine index), not at an exact paragraph.
-Position is always restored to the start of the last-read chapter.
 - **No DRM support.** EPUB files protected by Adobe DRM or similar will fail to open.
 - **macOS / Linux not tested.** The codebase is cross-platform in principle but has only been developed and tested on Windows.